docsteveharris/paper-spotepi/write/1_title.md

 ## Title

-Provision of critical care for deteriorating ward patients, and impact on mortality: a prospective observational cohort study in 48 NHS hospitals
+Provision of critical care and mortality for deteriorating ward patients: a prospective observational cohort study in 48 NHS hospitals

 ## Authors